nicohlr/ipychart/docs/docs/user_guide/charts.md

 }
 ```

-You can also control the style of the points and the lines when hovering the chart by using the 'hover' prefix on some of the above options (types are the same that the option without prefix) : `hoverBackgroundColor`, `hoverBorderColor`, `hoverBorderWidth`
+You can also control the style of the points and the lines when hovering the chart by using the 'hover' prefix on some of the above options: `hoverBackgroundColor`, `hoverBorderColor`, `hoverBorderWidth`

 #### borderSkipped

 This setting is used to avoid drawing the bar stroke at the base of the fill.
 In general, this does not need to be changed except when creating chart types that derive from a bar chart.
-**Note:** for negative bars in vertical chart, `top` and `bottom` are flipped.
-Same goes for `left` and `right` in horizontal chart.
+**Note:** for negative bars in vertical charts, `top` and `bottom` are flipped.
+Same goes for `left` and `right` in horizontal charts.

 Options are: